Buddhism and the

 Be ready for Sedona Mago Retreat.

-With the legendary power of Sedona as a backdrop, these respected authors will guide you toward inner peace and wisdom, while cultivating a compassionate heart.
+With the legendary power of Sedona as a backdrop Kevin will point you toward inner peace and wisdom, while cultivating a compassionate heart.
 We will spend time on the land, looking outward, and time in meditation looking inward.
 We will face demons and call on the power of awareness and love to conquer our fear, craving, and delusions.